notpace/poplin_inspector/README.md

 - Set `SECRET_KEY_BASE`, `SECRET_KEY`, `SECRET_TOKEN`, and `RAILS_SERVE_STATIC_FILES` to arbitrary values (foo/bar/baz if you like) to set up the environment and actually serve pipeline assets.
 TODO: figure out better solutions for these items.

 # TODO
-- Implement the [RabbitMQ tutorial scripts](https://www.rabbitmq.com/getstarted.html) in a nice front end to show Pub/Sub and Request/Response message patterns
+- RabbitMQ tutorial scripts](https://www.rabbitmq.com/getstarted.html) in a nice front end to show the following message patterns:
+  - ~~Pub/Sub Fanout - done~~
+  - Pub/Sub by Routing Key
+  - Request/Response
 - Demonstrate a simple communication with the [Synthea FHIR server](https://github.com/synthetichealth)
 - Demonstrate a simple communication with the [Provider Screening Module](https://github.com/OpenTechStrategies/psm)
 - Determine whether we can integrate portions of [Crucible FHIR server Testing](https://github.com/fhir-crucible/) into Poplin